Hoy-Sauce-26/step_counter/README.md

 - **Calibration**, two kinds: a 90–110% slider with a guided 100-step test for the sensor's accuracy, and a steps-per-minute setting with a guided 60-second test for the walker's own pace.
+- **Recovers days it wasn't running for.** Totals are derived from a journal of counter readings rather than accumulated live, so a service an OEM killed on Tuesday still yields Tuesday's steps.
-- **Auto-starts on boot**, once the app has been opened at least once.
+- **Auto-starts on boot**, once the app has been opened at least once, unless the ongoing notification has been turned off.

 ## Getting started

 ```
 flutter pub get
-flutter test        # ~130 tests, no device or sensor needed
+flutter test        # ~167 tests, no device or sensor needed
+(cd packages/roameter && flutter test)   # the sensor plugin's own tests
 flutter analyze
 flutter run         # installs as "Roamfree Dev"
 ```

-Step accounting runs against an in-memory `StepStore`; the database tests run sqflite on the host via `sqflite_common_ffi`, including both schema migrations — the only part of this codebase that can destroy history a user already has, and the only part that never runs during ordinary development.
+The fold that derives totals is a pure function over a list of readings, so days, reboots, hour boundaries and midnight all run in milliseconds with no device.
+The database tests run sqflite on the host via `sqflite_common_ffi`, including every schema migration — the only part of this codebase that can destroy history a user already has, and the only part that never runs during ordinary development.

-## Architecture: two isolates, one sensor
+## Architecture: two isolates, one counter

 Everything here follows from the app running in two Dart isolates that share no memory: